liammoat/ckad-workshop/labs/02-pods-deployments-and-services.md

     exit
     ```

-4. Convert the ClusterIP to NodePort and find the NodePort port.

-    ```bash
-    # edit the service
-    kubectl edit svc nginx

-    # change "type: ClusterIP" to "type: NodePort"

-    # get the service
-    kubectl get svc
-    ```

-5. Change to service type from the NodePort to LoadBalancer.
-Find the Public IP and browse to the application.
+1. Change to service type of 'mydeploy' from the ClusterIP to LoadBalancer.
+Find the Public IP address and browse to the application.

     ```bash
     # edit the service